- Eat Less

 Tailor is a cheap and hugely underrated fish that ticks all the boxes – affordable, sustainable, and delicious!
 Tailor can be served either as fillets or as whole fish.
 Try it baked or grilled with lots of fresh herbs and lemon.
 Alternatively, smoking yields some incredible results.
 Don’t freeze tailor, as the flesh will become mushy once defrosted.

-- QLD East Coast Inshore Fin Fish Fishery (69t in 2016)
+- QLD East Coast Inshore Fishery (57t in 2021, 45t in 2020)

 Tailor are found in temperate and sub-tropical waters throughout most global ocean basins.
 They inhabit shallow coastal and estuarine waters, over sandy substrates, where they predate on benthic invertebrates.
 They are caught in commercial fisheries in QLD, NSW and WA.

 Tailor are mostly caught in beach haul and tunnel nets, and to a lesser extent in gillnets, in QLD.

 A scientific assessment of the tailor population and modernised management arrangements for the fishery has recently been introduced, which is welcome.
 The collaborative nature of the assessment between QLD and NSW managers, which catch the same tailor population is a welcome innovation.
 The QLD tailor population is healthy, and there are plans to rebuild the fishery to highly sustainable levels in future.